Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

     #### Response 3.1.2 - Clarification/replacement of the terminology ‘pseudo-LCIA’

-            Following from the response to the previous comment, the authors agree that the distinction between LCI and LCIA is critical and the text has been refined so as to make this more explicit (lines X,Y in the methodology, and lines X-Y in the discussion).
+            Following from the response to the previous comment, the authors agree that the distinction between LCI and LCIA is critical and the text has been refined so as to make this more explicit.
 The choice of the term ‘pseudo-LCIA method’ derives from the fact that the T-reX methods are integrated into the code in the same way as LCIA methods.
 This structure allows for a more user-friendly calculation of these LCI results, being customisable and easy to implement in existing frameworks.
-The authors have rephrased the relevant sections of the text to make this distinction more clear to the reader (lines X-Y, X-Y).
+The authors have rephrased the relevant sections of the text to make this distinction more clear to the reader.

     #### Comment 3.1.3 - Clarification on the single score calculation of T-reX